matrix-org/matrix-spec-proposals/proposals/2444-peeking-over-federation-peek-api.md

 S2S API, which lets users on a given server declare their interest in viewing events in that room.
-Having started peeking into the room, the server(s) being peeked will relay *all* events it sees in that room to the peeking server (including ones from other servers).
+Having started peeking into the room, the server(s) being peeked will relay *all* events it sees in that room to the peeking server (including ones from other servers) via `/send` as if it were joined.
 Backfill and event-retrieval APIs should be changed to be queryable from servers not in the room if the room is peekable.

 This continues until the peeking server calls DELETE on the peek it initiated.